The following 7-step kitchen house cleaning schedule begins with decluttering and ends with mopping your way out the door.

 You'll treat the prime surfaces that need weekly attention, letting the specialized cleaners do much of the dirty work for you.

-Then your job is simply to go back and wipe all the surfaces clean as part of your regular house cleaning schedule.
+Then your job is simply to go back and wipe all the surfaces clean.

 Fill the sink with hot, soapy water and place your stove-burner rings and vent-hood filter inside to soak for at least 15 to 20 minutes to soften the baked-on food spills and splatters.
 (Your dishwasher could scratch the decorative surface of some burner rings.)